 It’s important to note that for any element, you can require an answer to the question by checking the box at the top where it says "Required".

-For some elements, you can also add help text that will appear to the ambassadors in the form of a hover-able question mark pop-up.
+For some elements, you can also add help text that will appear directly under the question on the application form.